IR-Software-Metrices-Work/IR_knowledge_Review/README.md

 - Module 1 : Overview of IR
     - how we gathering or query somethign
     - Inverted Index Construction

-- Moudle 2 : Indexing construction
     - tokenization
     - indexing

+- Moudle 2 : Indexing construction
      - compressing
      - indexing algorithm
      - Sparse matrix

 - Module 3 : IR model
-     - Bag of words
      - Term Frequency
      - Inversion document freuency
      - Tf-Idf
+     - N-gram
-     - Document vector
+     - Vector-Space Model
      - Ranking
      - BM25

-- moudle 4 : Spell Collection
+- Moudle 4 : Spell Collection
     - Spelling correction
     - Language model
-    - Bigram model

-## Data Set
-- IMDB movie review
-- Netflix list
-- reidt sarcasm
+- Module 5 : Waiting after midter class....

+I will do some summary after class. this repository will force me to be more attend to the course.

+all property can use for free.